taxcloud/ZenCart/readme.txt

 This program is distributed in the hope that it will be useful, on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, AND FEDTAX  HEREBY DISCLAIMS ALL SUCH WARRANTIES, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT OR NON-INFRINGEMENT.
 See the GNU GENERAL PUBLIC LICENSE for more details.

 Please see the GNU GENERAL PUBLIC LICENSE  for the specific language governing rights and limitations under the License.

-TaxCloud is a free, web-scale sales tax calculation service designed to support all Internet merchants.

-This module code allows merchants using Zen Cart to quickly incorporate TaxCloud web services.

-Requires PHP 5.0 - relies on the SOAPClient client.

-You will need to create a merchant account at https://taxcloud.net/ to get an apiLoginID and apiKey which is required for each web service call.

-For the VerifyAddress service you will need a USPS userID (this is required for this implementation).